VIDA-NYU/d3m_interface/docs/source/installation.rst

 Linux, Mac and Windows
 ----------------------

-This package works with Python 3.6.
+This package works with Python 3.6 through 3.8.
 You need to have `Docker <https://docs.docker.com/get-docker/>`__ installed on your operating system.

 You can install the latest stable version of this library directly from `PyPI <https://pypi.org/project/d3m-interface/>`__